It’s no secret that I am a Picky Eater.

 SWAP #2: Milk: Always use low fat (2% or 1%) or fat free milk instead of full fat (regular whole) milk

-SWAP #3: Cheese: Try to use low fat cheeses instead of full fat/regular cheese, or just use less of the full fat cheese (try for 3/4 or 1/2 the called amount)
+SWAP #3: Cheese: You can use low fat cheeses instead of full fat/regular cheese, or just use less of the full fat cheese (try for 3/4 or 1/2 the called amount) – that’s generally what I do!

 SWAP #4: Chips: Eat baked potato or tortilla chips instead of regular/fried.
 BONUS – make your own baked fries or sweet potato fries at home!